geocomPP/sdvwR/Section3_Spatial_Dataviz.md

 ```

-We can now overlay this on our base map.
+We can now overlay this on our base map using the `geom_polugon() function.

 ```r